cuchi/website/assets/posts/go-vs-rust.md

 > `Authorization` header in the client, the changes are in [this pull request](https://github.com/shurcooL/graphql/pull/48).

-This is the Go example of an raphQL mutation call:
+This is the Go example of an GraphQL mutation call:
 ```go
 type creationMutation struct {
     CreateSession struct {